This week’s tip is so simple, I honestly debated whether I should give it any attention.

 Once my ingredients are lined up, I gather my tools (measuring cups, measuring spoons and bowls), and mix and measure, using — you guessed it — my trusty digital kitchen scale.
 For most of my pastry baking, this process goes something like this:

-- Cut butter into pieces and add butter and sugar directly to mixing bowl;
+- Cut butter into pieces and add butter directly to mixing bowl;

-- Combine “dry” ingredients (flour, leavening, salt, etc.) in one prep bowl;
+- Combine “dry” ingredients (flour, leavening, salt, etc.) in one prep bowl, and put that bowl next to a second bowl that the dry ingredients will be sifted into;

 - Crack eggs into another prep bowl or jar;

-- Measure liquids into jars or liquid measuring cups; and
+- Measure liquids in jars or liquid measuring cups; and

 - Put extracts (lemon, vanilla, etc.) next to the mixer with their respective measuring spoons.